tanahildebrand/OSU_Bootcamp_Final_Project_Group5/README.md

 - Vegetables
 - Obesity

-We then used a Multiple Linear Regression model to predict World Happiness, using only the previously identified variables.
+We then used a Multiple Linear Regression model to predict the World Happiness Score, using only the previously identified variables.
 The performance of the model shows that 59.95% of the data fit the regression model.

 ```
 R squared: 59.95